catalyst/moodle-fileconverter_librelambda/README.md

 **Note:** It is recommended that installation be completed via the command line instead of the Moodle user interface.

+## Moodle setup
+The following steps are required to setup PDF annotation in Moodle.

+### Enable Annotation
+PDF Annotation needs to be enabled at site level, for your Moodle installation.
+To do this:

+1. Log into the Moodle UI as a site administrator
+2. Naviagte to the Annotate PDF settings: *Site administration > Server > System paths*
+3. Enter in the path to the Ghostscript executable in the *Path to ghostscript* setting text box.
+4. Click *Save changes*

+**Note:** In some Moodle installations setting system paths is disabled.
+You may need to contact your system administrator or Moodle vendor to have this value set.

+### Set Ghostscript Executable
+Moodle uses Ghostscript (https://www.ghostscript.com/) to annotate the PDF files themselves.
+To use PDF Annotation your Moodle instance must be able to reach the Ghostscript executable.
+To do this:

+1. Log into the Moodle UI as a site administrator
+2. Naviagte to the server system path settings: *Site administration > Plugins > Activity modules > Assignment > Feedback plugins > Annotate PDF*

+### Enable Document Converter
+The Libre Lambda document converter must be enabled in Moodle before it can be used to convert documents.
+To do this:

+1. Log into the Moodle UI as a site administrator
+2. Naviagte to the Manage document converter settings: *Site administration > Plugins > Document converters > Manage document converters*
+3. Click the enable *eye icon* in the table row that corresponds to: *Libre Lambda Document Converter*

 ## AWS Stack Setup
 The following steps will setup the Amazon Web Services (AWS) infrastructure.
 The AWS infrastructure is required to do the actual conversion of documents into PDF.
 While setting up the AWS infrastructure is largely automated by scripts included in this plugin, a working knowledge of AWS is highly recommended.